 ”The most common form of despair, is not being who you are. ”

-It is hard to know who you are completely, but one can start answering the question anyway.
+It is hard, perhaps impossible, to know who you are completely, but one can start answering the question anyway.

-Both biology and culture make us what we are.
-We cannot change a lot about our biology.
+Environment, biology and culture in interaction make us what we are.
+We cannot change much about our biology.
 This is what we are given.
 But we are also a product and a part of our culture.
 We are shaped by something that man has created and which we keep going, and help create each day.

-When we are looking for authenticity in movement, one of the parts of authentic being, then it is important to know that this too is shaped by both biology and culture.
+When we are looking for authenticity in movement, one of the parts of authentic being, then it is important to know that this too is shaped by both biology and culture, inside of environmental constraints.

-Some people are gifted with a body that can bend well, or is very strong (biology).
+Some people are gifted with a body that can bend well, or is very strong (by some biological variation).
 The most top yoga-practitioners are proven to be biologically gifted: their flexibility you cannot get through training alone.

 Use cultural means, like training, to move like someone who can move that way because of biology and you will fail.
 If someone is born in a way that allows him to bend very far, and you are born different, you will break before you bend.